Opatovice nad Labem: Economy

 Opatovice nad Labem is known for its large power station that was first activated in 1959.

 Transport

-The D35 motorway passes through Opatovice nad Labem.
+The D35 motorway runs through Opatovice nad Labem.
 The municipality is known for commissioning one of the largest road junctions in the country.

 Sights

 The main landmark is the Church of Saint Lawrence.
 It was built in the Gothic style in the second half of the 13th century and rebuilt in 1421.
 The current appearance is a result of the Baroque reconstructions in the second half of the 18th century.